A New Language in Storm

 class Literal extends Expr { Int value; init(SrcPos pos, Str value) { init(pos) { value = value.toInt(); } } void code(CodeGen to) : override { to.l << mov(eax, intConst(value)); } }

-class above is the implementation of the code
+The interesting part of the Literal class above is the implementation of the code function.

-function should evaluate the node and place the result in
+Remember that we specified that the code function should evaluate the node and place the result in

-register.
+the eax register.
 Evaluating a literal is trivial: literals evaluate to themselves.
 This means

-that the only thing that remains is to store the result in the eax
+that the only thing that remains is to store the result in the eax register.
+We do this by adding

-instruction to the listing in the CodeGen
+a mov instruction to the listing in the CodeGen object.

 Since Storm is lazily compiled, we can test the implementation of our literal without implementing the semantics for the rest of the language.
 The lazy compilation means that Storm only attempts to compile and type-check the code that is actually used.
 As such, it does not matter that most of the semantics are missing, and would cause type errors as long as we don't use that part of the semantics!